 MDA STEM Initiatives

-- MDA Military Academy Internships provide the opportunity for U.S. Military Academy cadets, U.S. Air Force Academy cadets, and U.S. Naval Academy midshipmen to participate in real-world projects with the MDA Advanced Research and Architecture and Concepts Divisions.
-The month-long internships provide interns the opportunity to develop new technical skills and afford them the opportunity to work with top-notch professionals, placing them at the cutting edge of some of the most critical aspects of national security affairs.
-Learn more.
+- Military Academy Internships MDA Military Academy Internships (MAI) provides the opportunity for U.S. Military Academy cadets, U.S. Air Force Academy cadets, and U.S. Naval Academy midshipmen to participate in real-world projects with the MDA Advanced Research and Architecture and Concepts Divisions.
+The month-long internships provide the opportunity for interns to develop new technical skills and work with top-notch professionals, placing them at the cutting edge of some of the most critical aspects of national security affairs.

-- MDA Speakers raise awareness of STEM disciplines and their application to missile defense in K-12 grade classrooms, civic organizations, professional societies, special focus assemblies and events, and other venues geographically located near MDA locations.
-When requesting an MDA Speaker, please note that speaking engagement requests must be submitted at least 45 days prior to the event.
-Learn more.
+- MDA Classroom Speakers MDA Classroom Speakers raise awareness of STEM disciplines and their application to missile defense in K-12 grade classrooms and STEM events geographically located near MDA locations.
+When requesting an MDA Speaker, please note that speaking engagement requests can take up to 60 business days to process.